SteveKinzey/wc-inventory-locker/readme.txt

 **WooCommerce Inventory Locker** prevents overselling by reserving product stock the moment it's added to the cart.
 This plugin is ideal for high-traffic sales, limited edition drops, and scarcity-driven eCommerce.

-- Locks stock at cart-add stage
-- Frees up stock if cart is abandoned or order is cancelled
-- Compatible with simple and variable products
-- Does not conflict with native WooCommerce stock management

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/wc-inventory-locker` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to `/wp-content/plugins/wc-inventory-locker`, or install through the WordPress admin.
-2. Activate the plugin through the 'Plugins' screen in WordPress.
+2. Activate through the 'Plugins' menu.
-3. That's it!
-Stock will now be locked when added to the cart.
+3. Stock locking begins immediately for all cart additions.

 == Frequently Asked Questions ==

-= Does this plugin hold inventory forever? =
+= Will this reserve stock indefinitely? =
-No. Stock is held temporarily in session and released if the cart is abandoned or the order fails.
+No. Stock is held temporarily and released if the item is removed from the cart or the cart is emptied.

-= Will it work with product variations? =
-Yes, variable products are supported out of the box.

-= Is it compatible with other cart/session plugins? =
+= Does it support variable products? =
-Yes, it uses WooCommerce's built-in session and cart logic.
+Yes.

+= Can I configure the timeout or lock behavior? =
+Not in this version.
+Future versions may include customization.

 == Screenshots ==

-1. Product added to cart with stock locked
+1. Product locked when added to cart
-2. Plugin icon in admin
+2. Plugin icon display

 == Changelog ==

-= 1.0.0 =
+= 1.2 =
-* Initial release
-* Simple and variable product support
+* Changed license to GPLv2 for WordPress.org compliance
-* Hook-based logic for lock and restore
+* Improved locking and restoring logic
-* Screenshot and icon assets included
+* Updated hooks and documentation

+= 1.1 =
+* Initial stable release with GitHub Updater integration and stock locking

 == Upgrade Notice ==

-= 1.0.0 =
+= 1.2 =
-Initial release for stable WooCommerce versions 7.x and 8.x
+Updated licensing to GPLv2 and improved compatibility with WordPress plugin guidelines.

 == Credits ==